Working for a healthier Vietnam

 A history of addressing varied and crucial needs in health

-Our growing portfolio focuses on efforts to develop sustainable responses to addressing communicable diseases such HIV and tuberculosis, as well as emerging non-communicable diseases, such as hypertension.
+- Emerging and epidemic diseases: addressing communicable diseases such as HIV and tuberculosis, as well as emerging noncommunicable diseases, such as hypertension.
 We are also supporting the Vietnam government to improve disease surveillance.

 Banner photo: Nguyen Ba Quang.